 The other point I feel this is making . . . the highest good for all involved . . .).
 Not just what is good for ourself, but everyone effected by what we do and think . . .
 Highly moral for every being effected “not morality according to circumstances or culture”!

-On kundalini rising . . .
-If you get the right amount of sleep and food, and exercise ….
-You have more energy … you are not dulled by disease, feeling sluggish from bad food; you are less likely to be in a bad mood attitude, if you move your body and eat fresh foods … This increased energy makes you feel better and be happier and more caring with others — this is your kundalini rising!
+On kundalini rising — aka removal of ignorance . . .
+If you get the right amount of sleep and good food, and exercise ….
+You have more energy … you are not dulled by disease, feeling sluggish from bad food; you are less likely to be in a bad mood attitude, which helps to remove ignorance and give you more energy to seek intelligence.
+This increased energy makes you feel better and be happier and more caring with others — this is your kundalini rising!

 Here I will try to put in tangible terms what it is like when our “kundalini begins to rise”:

-- The first chakra deals with our family (sense of belonging to a community), our home (food water shelter).
+- The first chakra is located at the bottom of our spine and deals with our family (sense of belonging to a community), our home (food water shelter).
 As we learn to accept the predicaments we were born into and love our family members even though they may be radically different than us (or me radically different from them!), this would be higher minded … For example if your yoga makes your family uncomfortable you don’t need to talk them about it or push it on them.
 If you choose to be vegetarian and your family is not, do not expect them to have vegetarian food for you at family gatherings.
 And if we live modestly, a comfortable home without being wasteful or indulgent, this does not waste our resources.
 These may be signs your kundalini has pierced your first chakra …

-- Second chakra energy is relationship energy and vocation energy.
-Signs of kundalini rising through your second chakra may be things like caring for your partner — feeling true affection for one another.
-Also, signs of kundalini energy in your second chakra might be choosing a vocation that gives back to humanity, not just choosing a vocation to make yourself some money.
+- Second chakra in in our lower gut and is the energy of relationship energy and vocation energy.
+Signs of kundalini rising through your second chakra may be things like caring for your partner — feeling true affection for one another, not trying to control each other.
+Other signs of kundalini energy in your second chakra might be choosing a vocation that gives back to humanity, not just choosing a vocation to make yourself some money.
 We all have our strengths and weaknesses, ideally we get a job based on our strengths and skills, and hopefully something we enjoy as well that helps our community and/or world.
 Then pray to God we can earn a comfortable living from it!
 There is a balance with money; too little and you are struggling with no time for Spiritual pursuit . . . and too much comes with another whole lot of issues . . .
 We do want to be comfortable, this is good.
 And yes we do need to earn money, but keep it in perspective.
 It is not what makes life happy or fulfilling.

-- Third chakra energy is the core of our personality.
+- Third chakra energy is the core of our personality it is our solar plexus.
 Our ego is housed here.
 Kundalini piercing the third chakra might take the form of something along the lines of giving up the “ego”.
 This gets a lot of attention when starting on the yogic path — the absence of ego.
 This might include things like not talking about yourself so much, not always trying to get attention, not trying to pretend you are so important or your job is so important … Not putting your self worth in how well you can do yoga postures ….
 Is a good sign your kundalini has made it to your third chakra.

-- Fourth chakra kundalini rising is all about love.
+- Fourth chakra kundalini rising is all about love, the fourth charka is at our heart.
 Unconditional love.
 For example, give love even if you don’t get it in return.
 Respond with love in all your dealings and doings.

 - Fifth chakra kundalini rising is something like giving up your will, letting the universe guide you — have faith you will either be given solid ground to stand on or wings to fly … and then roll with it.
 Also the fifth chakra governs what goes in our mouth and what comes out.
 Eat smart and Speak kindly.
 I like how satya or truth is described … Speak the truth, but don’t hurt.
 Very difficult.

-- And the kundalini reaching the 7th chakra; the 1000 petal-ed lotus flower on the crown of our head where we connect with our spirituality … Wow … I guess when that happens you go sit by the River all day ….
+- And the kundalini reaching the 7th chakra at the crown of our head; the 1000 petal-ed lotus flower on the crown of our head where we connect with our spirituality … Wow … I guess when that happens you go sit by the River all day ….

 What this is saying is the practices of yoga get us healthy, help us get grounded in family and community, give us self esteem and strength, help us respond with love, have faith in what the universe throws at us, and develop the ability to see the big picture in life.
 When these fall into place we are able to follow a higher path of understanding and serving our communities.